-The Fan Cart is ready to use after inserting batteries.
+The Fan Cart is ready to use after inserting all six batteries.

-- 1. Set the fan angle as desired.

-- 2. Place the Fan Cart on the track.

-- 3. Add zero, one, or two mass rods to select the desired mass.
+- 1. Set the fan angle as desired. - 2.
+Place the cart on the track with the encoder transmitter facing the receiver. - 3.
+Add zero, one, or two mass rods to select the desired mass. - 4.
+Turn on the encoder transmitter by pressing the power switch on the end cap.

-- 4. Turn on the fan using the slide switch, setting it to the desired speed.

-- 5. Release and capture the fan.
+- 5. Turn on the fan using the slide switch, setting it to the desired speed. - 6.
+Release and capture the fan.